-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network

-Dental services (continued)

-Crowns

-Inlays

-Onlays

-Veneers

-Endodontics, Periodontics, Prosthodontics (Removable & Fixed), Implant Services, Oral/ Maxillofacial Surgery, Adjunctive General Services

-You pay a 50% coinsurance for the following

-services:Analgesia/Sedation (only with covered surgical procedures)

-Tooth desensitization

-Oral surgery (simple extractions and complicated, impacted)

-Debridement

-Pulpotomy (deciduous teeth only)

-Pulp capping (direct)

-Bridges

-Implants

-Bone grafting (only covered at time of extraction or at the time of a covered implant placement)

-Periodontic surgery

-Periodontal therapy (scaling and root planing)

-Root canal therapy

-Dentures

-Denture relines

-The dental services on your plan are covered up to a combined \$1,500 Annual Maximum.
+Samples that are sovered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Services that are covered for you Dental services (continued) III-Network Out-oi-Network ' ' FillingsCrowns Inlays Onlays Veneers Endodontics, Periodontics, Prosthodontics (Removable & Fixed), Implant Services, Oral/ Maxillofacial Surgery, Adjunctive General Services You pay 50% coinsurance for the following services: Analgesia/Sedation (only with covered surgical procedures) Tooth desensitization Oral surgery (simple extractions and complicated, impacted) Debridement Pulpotomy (deciduous teeth only) Pulp capping (direct) Bridges Implants Bone grafting (only covered at time of extraction or at the time of a covered implant placement) Periodontic surgery Periodontal therapy (scaling and root planing) Root canal therapy Dentures Denture relines The dental services on your plan are covered up to a combined \$1,500 Annual Maximum.
 Please see Chapter 4, Section 3.1 for exclusions and limitations.